 Student Responsibility.
 The graduate student is expected to know the requirements for the degree he or she plans to earn.
-While the personnel of the Graduate School Office and the student's advisor will endeavor to aid in every way possible, the responsibility of any error in his or her enrollment or in the interpretation of the rules rests with the student
+While the personnel of the Graduate School Office and the student's advisor will endeavor to aid in every way possible, the responsibility of any error in his or her enrollment or in the interpretation of the rules rests with the student.

 Student's Right of Appeal.
 A graduate student may petition the Graduate Council to waive a Graduate School rule published herein.
 Petition forms are available in the Graduate School Office.
 The petition must be completed and signed by the student, signed by the advisor (for transmittal only) and be presented to the Graduate School Office at least one week prior to its consideration.
 The graduate council has authorized the dean to dispose of graduate student petitions administratively.
-The last Thursday of each month is petition day at which time the Dean's decision may be appealed to the Graduate Council.